Blue Cheese vs American Gruyere Cheese

 American Gruyere is inspired by the classic Swiss cheese but made in the United States.
 It replicates the sweet, slightly nutty flavor of traditional Gruyere.
 This version is typically smoother and creamier, with fewer age-induced cracks and holes.
 It is commonly used in cooking, especially in fondues, gratins, and baked dishes.

-Blue Cheese comes from France.
-Gruyere Cheese originated from United States.
+Blue Cheese American Gruyere Cheese

 Pairing Comparison

-Blue Gruyere
+Blue Cheese American Gruyere Cheese

 Best Pairings Amaro, Apricot, Asian Pear, Cabernet Sauvignon, Dirty Martini, Dried Figs, Fig Jam, German Riesling, Green Apple, Hard Cider, Honey, Honeycomb, IPA, Malbec, Muscat, Pear, Pecans, Port, Scotch, Steak Dijon Mustard, Grilled Cheese, Macaroni and Cheese, Roast Beef